Preface:

 During my career, I happened into a situation where I questioned the value added by technology.
 I was conducting tests and needed to determine the soil type.
 I was familiar with the rich black soil of Iowa, and it’s unique aroma.
 Rich with humus, the soil had a texture and feel all its own.
 Soils in other states were not the same and were unfamiliar to me.
 The current procedure was to collect samples in quart cans, seal the cans, send them to the lab, and wait six weeks for the results of the minutest detail.
 Too long and too complex because I needed results today.
 I decided to use the old farmers approach.
 That approach had been completely lost on the highly educated people in charge of the lab.

 In the “old days,” soil was usually typed when a farm was sold.
-The seller and buyer would go out to a field, dig down two to six inches, andsoil_triangle soil_samp_100 scoop up a sample of the soil.
+The seller and buyer would go out to a field, dig down two to six inches, and scoop up a sample of the soil.
 An empty quart fruit jar, from the wife’s canning shelf, was filled half-full of the sample.
 The jar was then filled with water and shaken.
 The jar was then set on the shelf.
 After a cup of coffee and some conversation, the jar was inspected.
 Soil settles out in water by weight with sand on the bottom then silt, and clay.
 Using the ruler on the edge of the pocket ledger they carried in the pocket of their bib overalls, they measured the depth of each layer.
 Using a pencil pulled from their bib pocket they calculated the percentage of sand, silt, and clay.
 They looked at a soil triangle chart and they had an answer; no batteries or technology were required.
 A half hour of time and minor use of your brain and determination is at hand.

 Haying season was also a time when the sense of smell was rewarded with the aroma of freshly cut alfalfa.
-This is an aroma farm kids and haybaler_Kru_102city kids can appreciate equally.
+This is an aroma farm kids and city kids can appreciate equally.
 You just need to know when and where to find it.
 In the summer of 2005 I was recovering from the death of my wife.
 I would often leave home just before sunset and drive out into the country.
 I would drive east and as sunset approached I would turnaround the drive west into the sunset.
 Sunsets were my wife’s favorite time of day.
 She believed Iowa sunsets were the best.
 I believed sunsets over the mountains of Arizona were the best.
 We had many spirited debates about sunsets.
 If you’ve ever observed a debate between a Norwegian (her) and a Dane (me) you can appreciate the animation and passion involved.

 One evening as I was driving home in the twilight, I went down a hill on the highway.
 Light ground fog was starting to accumulate in the low land at the bottom of the hill.
 It was a scene I had seen many times while growing up on the farm.
 The windows of my pickup truck were down, and the sweet aroma of freshly mowed alfalfa hit my nostrils.
 I looked around.
 Just ahead on the left side of the road was about twenty acres of freshly mowed alfalfa.
 I slowed down.
 I took deep breaths.
 The aroma brought back many memories of growing up on the farm.
 The aroma is very relaxing, and I felt mellow.
 For a brief time, the grief of my loss faded away.